LSI Logic: 2005 to 2014

 In October 2006, LSI Logic agreed to an all-stock merger with Agere Systems worth about $4 billion.

-March 2007, LSI Logic acquired SiliconStor Inc., a provider of semiconductor solutions for enterprise storage networks, for approximately $55 million in cash.
+In March 2007, LSI Logic acquired SiliconStor Inc., a provider of semiconductor solutions for enterprise storage networks, for approximately $55 million in cash.

-April 2007, LSI Logic completed its merger with Agere Systems Inc., who previously owned LSI's Mobility Products Group, and rebranded the firm LSI Corporation.
+In April 2007, LSI Logic completed its merger with Agere Systems Inc., who previously owned LSI's Mobility Products Group, and rebranded the firm LSI Corporation.

-July 2007, Magnum Semiconductor Inc. a spin-off of Cirrus Logic Inc., acquired LSI's consumer products business and 13 percent of LSI's workforce.
+In July 2007, Magnum Semiconductor Inc. a spin-off of Cirrus Logic Inc., acquired LSI Corporation's consumer products business and 13 percent of LSI's workforce.
 These lines included architectures named DoMiNo and Zevio, evolutions of the C-Cube Microsystems technology.

-August 2007, LSI signed an agreement with STATS ChipPAC Ltd to sell its Pathumthani, Thailand semiconductor assembly and test operations for $100 million.
+In August 2007, LSI Corporation signed an agreement with STATS ChipPAC Ltd to sell its Pathumthani, Thailand semiconductor assembly and test operations for $100 million.

-In October 2007, LSI acquired Tarari, a maker of silicon and software, for $85 million in cash.
+In October 2007, LSI Corporation acquired Tarari, a maker of silicon and software, for $85 million in cash.

-October 2007 LSI completed its sale of its Mobility Division to Infineon Technologies AG (Munich) for €330 million in cash.
+That month, LSI Corporation completed its sale of its Mobility Division to Infineon Technologies AG (Munich) for €330 million in cash.
 Approximately 700 LSI employees transferred to Infineon in the deal.

-April 2009, LSI bought the 3ware RAID adapter business of Applied Micro Circuits Corporation.
+In April 2009, LSI Corporation bought the 3ware RAID adapter business of Applied Micro Circuits Corporation.

-July 2009, LSI acquires NAS vendor ONStor, Inc. for $25 million.
+In July 2009, LSI Corporation acquires NAS vendor ONStor, Inc. for $25 million.

-March 2011, LSI announced its sale of its Engenio external storage systems business to NetApp for $480 million in cash.
+In March 2011, LSI Corporation announced its sale of its Engenio external storage systems business to NetApp for $480 million in cash.
 The sale of the Engenio division, which generated revenues of $705 million in 2010, completed in May.

-January 2012, LSI completed the acquisition of SandForce, which produced flash memory controllers (for $370 million reported in October 2011).
+In January 2012, LSI Corporation completed the acquisition of SandForce, which produced flash memory controllers (for $370 million reported in October 2011).
 LSI started producing its own PCIe cards for data center servers, using SandForce's flash controller chips, under their new Nytro product line that April.
 This included three different products: LSI Nytro WarpDrive Application Acceleration Cards, LSI Nytro XD Application Acceleration Storage Solution, and LSI Nytro MegaRAID Application Acceleration Cards.

-December 2012, LSI Corporation transferred its stock listing from NYSE: LSI to NASDAQ (Global Select Market): LSI.
+In December 2012, LSI Corporation transferred its stock listing from NYSE: LSI to NASDAQ (Global Select Market): LSI.

-On December 16, 2013, Avago Technologies (which later acquired Broadcom Corp, then renamed itself as Broadcom LTD, then in 2018 changed its name to Broadcom Inc.) announced it would be acquiring LSI Corporation for $6.6 billion in cash.
+On December 16, 2013, Avago Technologies (which later acquired Broadcom Corporation, then renamed itself as Broadcom Ltd., then in 2018 changed its name to Broadcom Inc.) announced it would be acquiring LSI Corporation for $6.6 billion in cash.
 The transaction closed on May 6, 2014.